 The Commit Activity Browser (henceforth, CAB) is one of the most rapidly evolving features at GitClear.
 Alloy's development team uses CAB daily -- it has become an indispensable aid to time-efficiently collaborate.

 The Commit Activity Browser can be configured to color and group commits together according to user preferences.
-It also indicates which commits were associated with a Jira ticket, and which commits have had developer feedback left on them
+It also indicates which commits were associated with a ticket, and which commits have had developer feedback left on them

 Here are a few of the ways to use CAB.